Hatebreed: Rise in popularity Perseverance and The Rise of Brutality (2002-2005)

-Tours with heavy metal bands such as Slayer, Deftones, Entombed and Napalm Death influenced their music and brought them to the attention of many non-hardcore fans.
-These influences were apparent on the band's next two releases, 2002's Perseverance, and especially 2003's The Rise of Brutality.
+Their tours with heavy metal bands such as Slayer, Deftones, Entombed and Napalm Death influenced their music and brought them to the attention of many non-hardcore fans.
+These influences were apparent on the band's next two releases.
+First was 2002's Perseverance, which became the band’s first to chart on the Billboard 200 peaking at number 50.
+The album has gone on to receive high praise highlighting its powerful riffs, Jasta's commanding vocals, and excellent production, making it a streamlined and brutal listening experience.
+This was also the bands first release under Universal marking their major label debut.
+They then went on a in support of the album including their second appearance at that years Ozzfest, appearing on the Ozzfest 2002 live album.